mtkell/mkdocs/open-cmmc-stack/docs/03_provisioning/index.md

 After provisioning, validate:

-- SSH access using your private key
+- SSH access using `cmmcadmin` and your private key
 - Root login is disabled
 - Firewall is active (`ufw status`)
 - Ansible has applied initial hardening